Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 - **Schedule**: `0 2 * * *` (2:00 AM daily)
 - **Steps**:
   1. Fetch active prompts (paginated)
+  2. For each prompt, check which platforms already have successful responses TODAY
+  3. Only send events for platforms that don't have successful responses today
-  2. Generate batch ID
+  4. Generate batch ID
-  3. Send `analysis/process-prompt` events
+  5. Send `analysis/process-prompt` events with `platforms_to_process` field
+- **Duplicate Prevention**: Verifies existing successful responses from today to avoid processing platforms that already succeeded
+- **Event Structure**: Includes `platforms_to_process` array to specify which platforms need processing

 #### process-single-prompt